InternationalChallenges/MeteoBezpieka/README.md

 ### Good luck!

-# Don't use dicrionary attacks!
+# Don't use dictionary attacks!
 We are safe from them anyway and our SD card is slow.